ateliware/dev-hiring-challenge/github-details/README.md

 # Github Details

-You can use this project to browse through the projects of my favorite languages.
+You will be able to see the fixed repositories of my 5 favorite languages.
-If you see any repo that you might like, please favorite it in order to save for later.
+To search the repositories for a particular language, just select it.

-Things you may want to cover:
+If you want to save a repository for later, just bookmark it.

-* Ruby version
+## Ruby version

 ruby '2.6.3'

-* System dependencies
+## Setup

-* Configuration
+To install all the dependencies, run in your terminal:

-* Database creation
+`bundle install && yarn install`

-* Database initialization
+### Running the application in development

-* How to run the test suite
+Copy and edit the following files:

-* Services (job queues, cache servers, search engines, etc.)
+- `config/database.example.yml` to `config/database.yml`

-* Deployment instructions
+- `config/application.example.yml` to `config/application.yml`

-* ...
+Remember to edit your sensitive information such as Github API keys, and/or your local postgresql user and password.